BennyZhang-Canviz/TrainingContent/O3653/O3653-7 Deep Dive into the Office 365 APIs for OneNote services/Lab.md

 21. At the bottom of the page, click **Save**.

-22. Set the Start action to the **Account/Signout** action (to avoid a stale token error).

-23. Return to the **Web** tab of the project properties page in Visual Studio.

-24. Under **Start Action** choose **Specific Page** and enter *Account/SignOut*.

-25. Press F5 to compile and launch your new application in the default browser.
+22. Press F5 to compile and launch your new application in the default browser.

-26. When the Graph and AAD v2 Auth Endpoint Starter page appears, sign in with your Office 365 account.
+23. When the Graph and AAD v2 Auth Endpoint Starter page appears, sign in with your Office 365 account.

-27. Review the permissions the application is requesting, and click **Accept**.
+24. Review the permissions the application is requesting, and click **Accept**.

-28. Now that you are signed into your application, exercise 1 is complete!
+25. Now that you are signed into your application, exercise 1 is complete!

 ## Exercise 2: Create the Notebook Repository Class